mech/Notes/JavaScript/ember.md

 Router has a map to find our route.

+Besides generating route classes, router also generates controllers and templates.
+The router *wires* them together when entering a route.

 ## Route

 You'll spend most time on the route than any other Ember's parts.
 In Rails, you use Controller to load data, but in Ember, you do it at Route.
 Route loads data and assigns it to a controller using `setupController()`.
 Controller in Ember rarely has the job to load data!